okta/okta-jwt-verifier-php/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Support](https://img.shields.io/badge/support-Developer%20Forum-blue.svg)](https://devforum.okta.com/)

+> NOTICE: We're excited about the acquisition of Auth0 to bring you better support in PHP.
+This repo will be placed into security patch only mode and we will not be adding any further features.
+If you are looking for an API that is not supported in this library, please call the API directly.
+Our documentation for the supported Management APIs are located here: https://developer.okta.com/docs/reference/core-okta-api/.
+Please reach out to the [DevForum](https://devforum.okta.com/) for any questions.

 # Okta JWT Verifier for PHP

 As a result of a successful authentication by [obtaining an authorization grant from a user](https://developer.okta.com/docs/api/resources/oauth2.html#obtain-an-authorization-grant-from-a-user) or using the Okta API, you will be